hallie304/hallie304.github.io/index.md

 Profiles: [LinkedIn](https://www.linkedin.com/in/hale30/)

-I am Ha, an undergrad at Fulbright University Vietnam.
+I am Ha, an Computer Science undergrad at Fulbright University Vietnam.
 I am interested in studying the Data Science and AI.
-I am actively looking for internship opportunities in AI for this summer 2023.
+I am actively looking for internship opportunities in DS and AI for this summer 2023.
 My current project is about applying machine learning in analyzing stock market.

 # Projects
 - Vietnam and US stock market prediction.
 - FUV course scheduling.
 - Adapting to Climate Change by Improving Extreme Weather Forecasts.
 - Data Science book analysis.
-# Other experiences
+# Experiences
 - I am working as a Teaching Assistant in Computer Science and Math at Fulbright Universoty Vietnam.
 - I was a Research Assistant at [Union Technical Outsource](https://utovn.com.au/) (HCMC, Vietnam, 2022 - 2023).
 - I'm practicing Competitive Programming and competed at national level. ([my CodeForces profile](https://codeforces.com/profile/minnnnnn))